Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Model

 To characterize uncertainty in clustering patients into groups, we focus on the conditional posterior probability of assigning patient $i$ to cluster $k$ treating the cluster centers as fixed at $\hat{b}$:

-A Monte Carlo estimate of the probabilities in \eqref{uq_prob} can be easily calculated with posterior samples, and these probabilities can then be propagated through to account for uncertainty in any future patient summaries based on cluster assignment.
+A Monte Carlo estimate of the probabilities in \eqref{uq_prob} can be easily calculated with posterior samples, and these probabilities can then be propagated to account for the uncertainty in future patient summaries based on cluster assignment.

-We purposely avoid accounting for uncertainty in inferring the cluster centers.
+For interpretability, we purposely avoid accounting for uncertainty in inferring the cluster centers.
 Fixing the centers gives a clear interpretation of statements such as ``patient $i$ is in cluster $k$ with probability $p$'' that would be muddled if the location of the cluster $k$ was also in question.
 In addition, we are interested in summarizing clinically interesting groups of our $n$ patients without assuming true, well-separated patient clusters.
 Given this goal, it is reasonable to fix the locations of these group of patients according to \eqref{opt_joint} and then examine the uncertainty relative to these locations.
 Thus, our results in Section \ref{section_application} account only for the uncertainty in \eqref{uq_prob}.
 Two alternative approaches are described and implemented in the Supplementary Information.